syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## HTML

-**Html** elements can be embedded in diagram through **Html** type node.
+**Html** elements can be embedded in the Diagram through **Html** type node.
 To create a html node, you need to set the `type` of node as "html".
 In addition, you need to set the id of html template to the `templateId` property of node.
 The following code illustrates how an **Html** node is created.

 {% highlight html %}